Alternative Dispute Resolution Lawyer In Carmel, Indiana

-Collaborative law, an emerging area of family law in Indiana, provides an alternative to litigation.
-The process offers a cooperative environment for parties to reach an out-of-court settlement agreement.
+Collaborative law, an emerging area of family law in Indiana, offers a cooperative environment for parties to reach an out-of-court settlement agreement.
 With attorneys trained in the practice of collaborative law, Cross Glazier Reed Burroughs, PC, recognizes that many people and their children can benefit from a collaborative divorce and prefer it to a more adversarial approach.

 An attorney from our law firm can talk to you about your options regarding collaborative divorce.
 We can help you determine if the collaborative process fits your specific situation and then proceed toward a successful final outcome on your behalf.